cvhrnkmp/Knowledge_Graph_Retriever/README.md

 url = "http://localhost:8000/search"
 payload = {
-    "global_query": "What are the main components of a nuclear reactor?", "dataset": "nuclear_engineering",
+    "global_query": "What are the main components of a nuclear reactor?"
 }

 response = requests.post(url, json=payload)